Hollywood writers at rally say they will win as strike reaches 50 days - ExBulletin

 Hollywood writers at rally say they will win as strike reaches 50 days

-LOS ANGELES (AP) Fifty days after the start of a strike with no end in sight, about 1,000 Hollywood writers and their supporters marched and rallied in Los Angeles for a new deal with studios that includes payment guarantees and job security.
+LOS ANGELES (AP) Fifty days into a strike with no end in sight, about 1,000 Hollywood writers and their supporters marched and gathered in Los Angeles for a new deal with studios that includes payment guarantees and job security.

-On Wednesday, speakers from the Writers Guild of Americas WGA Strong March and Rally for a Fair Contract highlighted the broad support for their cause shown by other Hollywood unions, including those involved in their own contract negotiations and workers in general.

-Were all in the same boat, all fighting the same fight, for sustainable employment in the face of corporate greed, Adam Conover, writer and member of the guilds board and bargaining committee, told a crowd at the end of the walk at La Brea Tar Pits.
-We will win because they need us.
-Writers are those who stare at a blank page.
-We invent the characters, tell the stories and write the jokes that their audience loves.
-They wouldn’t have anything without us.

 |